Top of the page

 An endometrial biopsy is a way for your doctor to take a small sample of the lining of the uterus (endometrium).
 The sample is looked at under a microscope for abnormal cells.
 An endometrial biopsy helps your doctor find problems in the endometrium.

-The test will take about
+The test will take about 5 to 15 minutes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter V957 in the search box to learn more about "Endometrial Biopsy: About This Test."
+Enter V957 in the search box to learn more about "Endometrial Biopsy: About This Test".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.